 Imaging tests take pictures of the inside of a patient’s body.
 These tests can help doctors find tumors and see if the cancer has spread.

 There are different types of imaging tests, which include:

 - Chest X-ray: This is often the first test doctors use to explore the causes of a bad cough or shortness of breath.
 An X-ray creates a two-dimensional image of the area in question.
-It can reveal abnormalities like thickening of the pleura, fluid buildup in the chest (pleural effusion), or calcium deposits, which could be signs of mesothelioma.
-This test takes about 30 minutes, which includes the time to process the X-rays and retake images.
+It can reveal abnormalities like thickening of the pleura, fluid buildup in the chest (pleural effusion), or calcium deposits, any of which could be signs of mesothelioma.
+This test takes about 30 minutes, which includes the time to process the X-rays and retake any images.

-- CT scans (computerized tomography scans): A CT scan is more involved than an X-ray.
+- CT scans (computed tomography scans): A CT scan is more involved than an X-ray.
 During this test, the patient lies still on a narrow table while a scanner rotates around them and takes pictures.
 A computer merges these pictures to create a detailed image of the body’s soft tissues.
 This test can help locate tumors and determine the stage of the cancer.
 This test takes less than 1 hour.

 - Echocardiogram: This test may be used if a doctor suspects there is fluid buildup around a patient’s heart.
 This fluid may be a sign of pericardial mesothelioma.
 The test will also reveal how well the patient’s heart is pumping.
 This test can take anywhere from 15 minutes to 1 hour.

 - MRI scan (magnetic resonance imaging scan): This scan provides detailed images of the body’s soft tissue.
 An MRI can reveal the precise location and size of a tumor.
 This test helps doctors decide if surgery is an option because it can show how much damage the cancer has done.
 This test can take up to 1 hour.